Welcome to today's edition of the Rush 24-7 podcast.

 McCain still won the South Carolina Republican primary, the Florida Republican primary.

-People like listening to Rush, they like listening to that stuff, but it doesn't really affect how they vote.
+They like listening to that stuff, but it doesn't really affect how they vote.

 They want somebody who they can plausibly see as president.

-He was gonna be a great president.
+He was going to be a great president.

-David Brooks, Republican consultant once told him Rush Limbaugh can't deliver a pizza.
+David Brooks, Republican consultant, once told him Rush Limbaugh can't deliver a pizza.

 I bet I probably could.